Snownee/Lychee/original_docs/recipe.md

     }
     ```

+    Description: When water drips on a sponge, it will turn into a wet sponge.

 ### Advanced Shaped Crafting

 This allows you to add contextual conditions and actions, and control the behaviors of the ingredients and the result.